Ten Things to Think About Before Signing a Construction Contract

 - List the construction materials and work to be done

 - List payment terms

 When the contract is signed, it generally cannot be changed unless both parties agree.
-Consequently, it is vital to protect yourself before signing a contract.
+As a result, it is vital to protect yourself before signing a contract.
 You need to understand exactly what it is you are committing yourself to do.
 Consult an attorney before signing a contract to protect your investment.

 Identifying Construction Risks in a Contract

-When the parties allocate a list of potential risks, the contract becomes longer.
-But it reduces the potential for disagreements in "gray areas" that are not addressed at all.
+When the parties allocate potential risks, the contract may become more complex but it reduces the potential for disagreements in "gray areas" that are not addressed.

-Both parties should take the time to read and understand the lengthy (often dryly-worded) document.
+Both parties should take the time to read and understand the lengthy document.
 Failure to read a written agreement is not a valid defense in a contract dispute.

 Considerations As You Create Your Contract